-The term ERP comes from the 1990s (the same decade they were deemed to be redundant in the near future), but ERP: enterprise resource planning systems have been around since the 1960s.
+The term ERP stands for Enterprise Resource Planning Software, it comes from the 1990s (the same decade they were deemed to be redundant in the near future), but ERP systems have been around since the 1960s.
 During their inception, the precursor to EPR systems was used in the manufacturing sector.
 They served as tools to monitor inventory, payments, accounts, and more.
 This led to them being called MRP or Material Requirements Planning Systems.
 These systems helped orders and shipments stay on track and build organizational efficiency.

-Today, the next generation of the ERP system has arrived, it is in control of all kinds of functions, from BI (business intelligence) to front-office functions such as sales-force automation, e-commerce to other functions on both ends, ERP has been a success story.
+Today, the next generation of the ERP system has arrived, it takes control of all kinds of functions, from BI (business intelligence) to front-office functions such as sales-force automation, and e-commerce to other functions on both ends, ERP has been a success story.
 It has been useful in all kinds of industries, but it leaves the question of if ERP is enough.

-As we have just seen, the whole ERP dynamic has changed faster than the wink of an eye.
-However, it can be seen that traditional systems have not automatically become the next generation of the ERP system.
+The whole ERP dynamic has changed faster than the wink of an eye.
+However, it can be seen that traditional systems have not automatically become the next generation ERP.
 Technology in other aspects of organizational management has also changed simultaneously, cloud technology has taken over many processes and the low-code and no-code markets are booming.
 This means high-performance applications are being created in visual coding environments and traditional coding is slowly losing its charm.
 These no-code and low code applications are allowing organizations to have hyper tailor-made solutions, but what does this potential rise in shadow IT means for the EPR systems that already exist.
 How will cloud technology integrate with ERP?
 Will it lead to or away from no code and low code ERP systems?

 Citizen development has truly shown itself as the next step in the growth of ERP.
 It is the one step that has pushed existing vendors out of their own shells of comfort and has empowered organizations to look for what is new and exciting in this space.
-The next-generation of ERP systems promises to be on the cloud, accessible to change, and usable by all.
-It was the next step proving ERP skeptics that this system is to stay but in a fresh adaptable way.
+The next generation ERP systems promise to be on the cloud, accessible to change, and usable by all.
+It was the next step in proving to ERP sceptics that this system is to stay but in a fresh adaptable way.

 Do you want to learn more about how to empower your ERP or replace it with something more functional within your organization?
 Do you believe that your organization can not afford ERP, but you can’t manage the business in the spreadsheets any longer?
 If you’re looking for an ERP alternative, click here to get started with a free demo.